 - Simple Stillness

-Everything is carefully non-sectarian, which is important in public schools, meaning "No Sanskrit."
-The techniques we teach them can be used anywhere, including in their classroom if they chooose.
+Everything was carefully non-sectarian, important in public schools, meaning "No Sanskrit."
+The techniques we taught them can be used anywhere, including in their classroom.

 In December of 2010, Gurudevi organized contributions to build Kerala House, a home for a single mother and her adult handicapped child.
 This was made possible through the generous contributions of ashramites, as well as the efforts of the medical staff at Beach and Lake Resort who helped find government money for the daughter’s medical issues.
 Gurudevi has also provided needed supplies for an orphanage in Kerala, supported temples in Ganeshpuri, and run a free Ayurvedic Clinic in Kerala

 From 2010 - 2015, the Ganeshpuri Music School served over 300 local students in harmonium classes, tabla (drum) classes and classical Indian dance classes, bringing the ancient classical music tradition to villagers who would otherwise never have such opportunities.